PRACTICE DIRECTION 12B – CHILD ARRANGEMENTS PROGRAMME

 Unless the applicant requests to do so, or the court directs the applicant to do so, the Court will serve the respondent(s) with –

 The court shall send to Cafcass / CAFCASS Cymru a copy of the Form C100 (and the form C1A, if supplied), and the C6 Notice of Hearing no later than 2 working days after the date of issue.
-This will be in electronic format where possible.
+This will be in electronic format where possible..

 The court shall not send to Cafcass / CAFCASS Cymru any other application under the Children Act 1989, or any other private law application, unless the Court has made a specific direction requesting the assistance of Cafcass/CAFCASS Cymru.
 Therefore, any application which is not in Form C100 or which does not contain a direction to Cafcass/CAFCASS Cymru will be returned to the court at which the application has been issued.

 It is important that the form C100 is fully completed (including the provision of telephone numbers of the relevant parties), otherwise there may be a delay in processing the application; where the form is not fully completed, the court staff may request further information before the application form is accepted for issue.
 It is also important that the form C100, the Acknowledgement Form C7 and, where applicable, any Supplemental Information Form C1A are fully and accurately completed to enable the court to make appropriate decisions about allocation and case management.

 The application shall be considered by a nominated Legal Adviser &/or nominated District Judge (‘the Gatekeeper(s)’) within one working day of the date of receipt in accordance with the appropriate Rules of Procedure.